Artwork by

 • Listen: If the patient is agitated, listen calmly and respectfully.
 Respond by focusing your attention primarily on reality-based remarks.

-• Under difficult situations: There are the times when they can become aggressive and difficult to handle, due to their symptoms.
-During these times, do not confront them, stay in control, and stay calm.
+• Under difficult situations: There are times when they can become aggressive and difficult to handle due to their symptoms.
+During these times, do not confront stay in control, and stay calm.
 Let them do what they want, but also keep an eye on them so that they don’t harm themselves or others.
 Try to communicate by being understanding and assertive.

 • Medications and therapies: Ensure they take their medications on time and attend their therapy sessions.
 Following the therapy and other treatments can be difficult for them, and they will even want to stop.
 But encourage them by being understanding and showing that you are concerned.